eyereasoner/eye/reasoning/arcus/universal/README.md

 ---

-> **TIP:** Use `log:skolem` in eyelet to represent existentially implied individuals — uniquely generated but logically scoped.
+> **TIP:** Use `log:skolem` in arcus to represent existentially implied individuals — uniquely generated but logically scoped.

 > **NOTE:** `log:isImpliedBy true` acts like a universal axiom or a global truth in this context.